hanzhichao2000/pandicator/README.md

 pandicator
 ==========

-A technical indicator library based on pandas
+A technical indicator library based on Python Pandas.